OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

     $('#create-table').click(createTable);
     ```

 7. Replace the `TODO3` with the following code.
-Note the following:
+Note:

    - Your Excel.js business logic will be added to the function that is passed to `Excel.run`.
 This logic does not execute immediately.
 Instead, it is added to a queue of pending commands.